brdav/ppca-cpp/README.md

 ### Key Features

 - **Handles missing values natively:** No need for manual imputation—just use `np.nan` for missing entries.
-- **Familiar API:** Drop-in replacement for PCA with attributes like `components_`, `explained_variance_`, etc.
+- **Familiar API:** Drop-in replacement for scikit-learn PCA with attributes like `components_`, `explained_variance_`, etc.
-- **Probabilistic modeling:** Compute log-likelihoods, posterior latent variables, and reconstructions.
+- **Probabilistic modeling:** Compute log-likelihoods, posterior latent variable distributions, multiple imputations, and more.
 - **Fast and scalable:** Optimized C++ backend for large datasets.
 - **Flexible:** Supports both batch and online (mini-batch) EM.

-### Main Functionalities

-- Fit a PPCA model to data, even with missing values.
-- Transform data to a lower-dimensional latent space.
-- Reconstruct or impute missing values from the latent space.
-- Compute data log-likelihood and evaluate model fit.
-- Access principal axes, explained variance, and more.

 ## Quick Start

 ```bash
 pip install lib-ppca
 ```

+Note: pre-built wheels are produced only for Linux and macOS (CI builds target ubuntu-latest and macos-latest).
+On other platforms (e.g. Windows) pip you will need to build from source (see further below).

 Usage example: